 20. Yonah Mountain Trail- This popular trail is just over 4 miles, with a steady elevation gain that doesn’t let up until you reach the summit.
 It’s more of a strenuous hike, but rewards your efforts with captivating panoramic views.
 It can also be turned into a multi-day trip, as there are plenty of backcountry campsites along the way.

 21. Smith Creek Trail- One of the longer waterfall hiking trails in North Georgia, the Smith Creek Trail from Unicoi State Park to Anna Ruby Falls is 8.4 miles round-trip.
-But it explores a beautiful stretch of pristine forest along the way that is packed full of pristine flora and fauna.
+But it explores a beautiful stretch of forest that is packed full of pristine flora and fauna.
+Unicoi also features beautiful Christmas lights for the holidays.

 22. Indian Grave Gap to Tray Mountain- This popular 5-mile day hike on the Appalachian Trail in Georgia stravels through an evergreen- and rhododendron-filled forest to the summit of Tray Mountain.
 It has over 1,000 feet of elevation gain, but the sweeping views make this one of the best North Georgia Mountains for Hiking.